 First select the desired point, and then select the relevant keyword from the left panel.
 The point appearance will turn to a single blue circle.

 Remark: size measurements can also be associated to generated points.

 Figure 5: Randomly generated points.
-The amount of points can be defined by the user.
+The number of points can be defined by the user.
+The points are constrained to the user-defined usable area (white rectangle).